-It may be useful to save the content of the emaj\group\def table in order to be able to easily reload it after the version update, by copying it outside the instance with a |copy command, or by duplicating the table outside the emaj schema with a SQL statement like:
+It may be useful to save the content of the emaj\group\def table in order to be able to easily reload it after the version update, by copying it outside the instance with a |copy command, or by duplicating the table outside the emaj schema.
+If the current E-Maj version contains the emaj\sync\def\group() function (3.2+), it is recommended to previously synchronize the emaj\group\def table with the current groups structure.